josefadamcik/josefadamcik.cz/_posts/2019-11-02-esp8266-based-room-conditions-monitor-part-1.md

 ## Just because I can

-When I started with all this tinkering with electronics and micro-controllers it was very similar to what many people do nowadays.
+When I started with all this tinkering with electronics and micro-controllers it was very similar to what many people do.
 I have got some Arduinos, bunch of basic THT components, a breadboard, jumper wires and a few sensors.
-Obviously I spent some time playing with all those things, connecting them to Arduino and together in a way anyone could imagine.
+Obviously I spent some time playing with all those things, connecting them together in ways anyone could imagine.

 When I had a bunch of sensors like temperature and humidity connected to a micro-controller I started thinking I could make a weather station one day.
 But you know, those have to be outside, protected from the environment yet still be able to capture correct values (access of air to sensors) which makes them a bit more difficult to put together.
-But there also needs to be a way how to power them and how to send the measured data (and where).
+There also has to be a way how to power them and how to send the measured data (and where).

 As with every complex project, I had to choose the battles I would like to fight first: powering and communication.
 So my weather station could stay in my room and measure values I don't really need to know.
 But as I like to say: This is a hobby.
 Hobbies are not supposed to be practical.